-As technology moves forward, the role of the system administrator will actually become more important.
+As technology moves forward, the role of the system administrator will become more important.
 Sysadmins are the backbone of sound IT infrastructure; they engage with technology vendors, implement policies and help protect the integrity and security of the (hybrid) IT environment.

 Doing this effectively will mean that today’s sysadmins must take a different approach to learning and skill acquisition.
 In previous years, system administrators could get by with an MCSA certification.
 In today’s complex IT ecosystem, sysadmins must remain agile and adept at learning new technology.

 Despite the massive adoption of cloud computing and other emerging technology, system administrators are not becoming obsolete any time soon.
 However, they must evolve their skills to keep pace with the tools, resources, and challenges of the new technology stack.